 Steel Roof Trusses have the following advantages over timber trusses

-- Steel trusses are light in weight and tin be fabricated in each shape depending against structural also architectural requirements.
+- Steel trusses are light in weight and tin be fabricated in each shape depending on structural also architectural requirements.

-- Steel trusses are stronger and more rigid in association to timber trusses.
+- Steel trusses are stronger and more rigid in association with timber trusses.